FuchuanQu/GiantHunter/README.md

                             predict only for sequence >= len bp (default 3000) --proteins PROTEIN_FA
                             An optional protein file.
 If you have already annotated your contigs, you can use them as the inputs.
-                            Otherwise, PhaMer will run prodigal to translate your contigs.
+                            Otherwise, GiantHunter will run prodigal to translate your contigs.
       --threads NUM
-                            Number of threads to run PhaMer (default 8) --dbdir DR
+                            Number of threads to run GiantHunter (default 8) --dbdir DR
                             An optional path to store the database directory (default database/) --out OUTPUT_CSV